-In some cases where the private insurance market has been unable or unwilling to provide very large amounts of coverage for certain risks that are hard to estimate or might never have occurred before, the federal government has established programs to facilitate insuring against such perils (e.g., terrorist attack, nuclear power plant meltdown, and flood).
-In the case of the Terrorism Risk Insurance Act (TRIA), a limit is set on the maximum financial risk the insurance industry is expected to take, and TRIA further provides a plan for the federal government to step in if it becomes necessary to fund payment of claims above that limit.
+In some cases in which the private insurance market has been unable or unwilling to provide very large amounts of coverage for certain perils where the outcomes are extremely uncertain and/or very difficult to model, the federal government has established programs to facilitate insuring against such perils (e.g., terrorist attack, nuclear power plant meltdown, and flood).
+You may find elements of each of these programs useful as you consider pandemic BI coverage.